Ready to Play? Decide on your night of the week & skill level from the grid below!

 Remember… Always have fun!

-Badminton facility (but not limited to): Patro d'Ottawa.
+Badminton facilities include (but not limited to): Patro d'Ottawa.